Adri-El/task_manager_backend/README.md

 - You have installed [Node.js](https://nodejs.org/).
 - You have a Windows, Mac or Linux machine.

+## Online access
+You can access the backend project repository via this link: https://github.com/Adri-El/task_manager_backend.git

 ### Installation
 To install this project, follow these steps: